Seuntjie900/jdcapi/README.md

 Juts-Dice Custom Application Programming Interface

-This is an API to use with http://just-dice.com and http://doge-dice.com
+This is an API to use with http://just-dice.com

+donations:

+bitcoin: 13tCUHA7TDeHMuRAta1wJQ7UchDep3uT2z

+clam: x8NNzdwgNzuCqhQuPkmHvGHNTzonhvrqZd

 It is currently only available in .net, but it will be ported to mono soon, so it can be used on linux and mac as well as windows.